valerymelou/currency-converter/README.md

 * Installs on mobile devices

 ## Installation
-It easy to install this project on your local machine.
+It's easy to install this project on your local machine.
 First step is to clone this project.

 ```git clone https://github.com/valerymelou/currency-converter.git```